NicEastvillage/TokenElimReproducibilityPackage/README.md

     as it will be used as the baseline for some graphs.
 Example:
     `python graphs_and_tables.py Tapaal=ae_tapaal.csv Other=ae_other.csv`.
 - Graphs and tables can now be found in `output/`.

+## Licensing Information

+### Verifypn

+This artifact includes a compiled binary of the tool verifypn, `bin/verifypn-tokelim-linux64`, which implements the techniques described in the accompanying paper.
+The binary is distributed under the terms of the GNU General Public License v3.0.

+You can find the source code for verifypn, including the version used to produce this binary, at the following repository: https://github.com/NicEastvillage/verifypn/tree/token_elim_good.

+For more details on the GPL v3 license, please refer to the included `bin/LICENSE` file, or visit https://www.gnu.org/licenses/gpl-3.0.html.

+### MCC models & queries

+The models and queries found in `MCC2023-CTL.tar.gz` is a subset of the models and queries from the Model Checking Contest 2023.
+Spefically, the tarball contains the `pnml` Petri net model files and the CTL cardinality and fireability queries in `xml` form.
+Further details about the Model Checking Contest 2023 as well as the models and queries can be found at https://mcc.lip6.fr/2023/.

+### Scripts

+The Bash and Python scripts in the directory `scripts/` are distributed under no license.